-Are your Learning Stories getting the reaction from families you’d hoped for?
+Is your learning documentation getting the reaction from families you’d hoped for?
 Are you using paper or a moment-sharing app that is not really fit for purpose?
-Or are you interested in how Learning Stories can create a shared understanding and mission for teachers and families?
-If any of these apply, read on.
+There is a hunger today for meaningful sharing, families want to contribute to their child’s education.

-Authentic family collaboration – two-way communication, parents and teachers around each child working together – is the Holy Grail of early education.
-Teacher interactions and planning benefit from family feedback and course correction ideas.
-Teaching strategies and themes continue at home, maintaining consistency and extending the learning.
+Authentic family collaboration – two-way communication, parents and teachers around each child working together – is the Holy Grail of early education as it leads to a shared understanding of each child, the starting point for great teaching and a great education.
+Teacher planning benefits from family feedback, course correction ideas and the ability to pass on themes to continue at home.

 However, drawing families into this kind of partnership is not easy.
 Today’s parents are busy and connecting with them is more and more challenging.
 Time pressures, language barriers and different views of a child’s needs can get in the way of an open and trusting relationship between teachers and parents.

-The parents are the world experts on their child.
+However, the reward from sharing is significant.
+The parents are the world experts on their child, no less.
 They have so much to contribute to their child’s education.
 If only.

 Steps to Frequent Collaboration